AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 When the Universal Editor loads your page, it loads to the AEM sign-in page to ensure that you are authenticated to make changes.

-However, you will not be able to successfully sign in.
+However, you can not successfully sign in.
 Showing the browser console, you can see that the browser has blocked input on the frame

 ![Input blocked](assets/dev-cross-origin.png)